Original Game: Shape’Scape

 Shape’Scape is the property of myself and the rest of my team, Rotten Ideas: Alex Boyd, Jason Stanczyk, Edgar Cuna, and Cole James, No part of this game or its elements may be reproduced in any form without full consent from the team.

-Posted on April 29, 2013, in Artwork, Creative_Writing, Documentation, Game Idea, Game_Design, Level Design, Original Characters, Plot, Script, Storyboard, Video Games, World Building and tagged Shape'Scape.
+Posted on April 29, 2013, in Artwork, Creative Writing, Documentation, Game Design, Game Idea, Level Design, Original Characters, Plot, Script, Storyboard, Video Games, World Building and tagged Shape'Scape.
 Bookmark the permalink.
 Leave a comment.